jorinvo/me/content/reads/programming.md

   - title: "A few drawings about Linux"
     url: https://jvns.ca/blog/2016/11/10/a-few-drawings-about-linux/

-  - title: "DATA: The amazing power of word vectors"
+  - title: "The amazing power of word vectors"
     url: https://blog.acolyer.org/2016/04/21/the-amazing-power-of-word-vectors/

   - title: "What Does an Idle CPU Do?"